Catalogue of Compositions

 Featured Instrumental Music

-The Pavan & Galliard (in modo semplice) are (as the title suggests) simple pieces for a small organ, or alternative.
+The Suite (in modo semplice) is (as the title suggests) a collection of simple pieces for a small organ, or alternative.
 In writing the work I became reacquainted with Herbert Howells’s Lambert’s Clavichord, his set of pieces largely written in 1927 which were in many ways a love-letter to the Tudor period and the composers flourishing at that time.
-Amongst my favourites in the set are the modal melancholy of ‘De La Mare’s Pavane’ and the wild abandon of ‘Sir Hugh’s Galliard’.
 In no way are my pieces a pastiche of Howells, but rather acknowledging the inspiration of his work, which in turn acknowledges that of his Tudor forebears.
 I thought it made for a satisfying homage to English music that speaks to me above all others.

 The collection of pieces that comprises the Inventions and Sinfonias have resulted in my longest piece to date and the most concentrated spell of focussing on one instrument since my Transfiguration project for piano (2021-22).
 The work takes Bach’s monumental work of the same title as its inspiration, though the great master’s influence on the work is more formal and structural than anything musical or artistic.
 Bach’s work was designed for his students to learn two and three-part contrapuntal keyboard music in a creative and interesting way, fashioned from his own style of composition.
 Bach composed the two-part (Inventions) and three-part (Sinfonias) in ascending keys from those widely used in the period (eight major and seven minor keys).
 These two facets (the pedagogical and the tonal) are preserved in my Inventions and Sinfonias, mirroring the key structure of Bach’s and aiming these pieces at good players still on their instrumental learning journey.